marwanrashed/Marwan_RA_CPP_snake_2D/README.md

 The project follows the Rule of 5. == Yes, and this is represented in the Player Class. |YES The project uses smart pointers instead of raw pointers. == Yes, this is described in the game_history.h file where shared pointers are used.|YES
 The project uses move semantics to move data, instead of copying it, where possible. == Yes, the Player data moves from the source and pushed in the players vector.|YES
-The project makes use of references in function declarations. == Yes.
+The project makes use of references in function declarations. == Yes. |YES